-If you still want to saw logs with high tensions, it can be a better alternative to use a chain saw and a Timberjig (SKU: 4900-000-1000) to slice up the log.
-The Timberjig follows the previously sawn surface and therefore gives better precision if the log bends.
+If you still want to saw logs with high tensions, a chain saw and a timber jig (4900-000-1000) to slice up the log can be a better alternative.
+This follows the previous saw surface and therefore gives better precision if the log bends.